kamranahmedse/pennywise/readme.md

 * Let's you multitask while you work

 ## Usecases
-> Whenever you find yourself using <kbd>alt</kbd>+<kbd>tab</kbd>, use Pennywise so you don't have to Pennywise was built specifically to help me in some of my Workflows.
+> Pennywise was built specifically to help me in some of my Workflows.
 However, it shouldn't stop you from using it.
 Here is the list of some of the possible usecases off the top of my head

 * Use it as a floating window for your calendar/checklist/assigned-tickets etc
 * Make video courses?
 Open the demo in Pennywise and show the output in real time